-I am a Professor in the Department of Forestry and Environmental Resources and associate faculty with the Department of Environmental and Molecular Toxicology.
-My research is interdisciplinary and I collaborate with diverse experts.
-My research projects interface across the disciplines of forestry, environmental chemistry, water quality, and community engagement.
+I am a Professor in the Department of Forestry and Environmental Resources and associate faculty with the NC State Toxicology Program.
+My research is interdisciplinary, and I collaborate with diverse academic researchers as well as municipalities, state agencies, federal agencies, landowners, and NGOs.
+My research projects interface across disciplines of forestry, environmental chemistry, water quality, water quantity, contaminant remediation, environmental forensics, hydrology, and community engagement.
 My interests include the protection of surface waters and groundwater quality and their sustainable use, ensuring forest landscapes for the future, and supporting pipelines for student diversity in forestry, environmental technology, and toxicology.
-My current research focuses on (1) integrated forest systems to support food, fiber, energy and water, (2) short-rotation forest systems for bioenergy, wastewater treatment and groundwater recharge, (3) participatory science with communities for water resiliency, (4) forests and excess water, and (5) forest systems to manage climate extremes.
+My current research focuses on: (1) forest systems to support food, fiber, energy and water; (2) forest systems for bioenergy, wood products, wastewater treatment, and groundwater recharge; (3) participatory science with communities for water resiliency; (4) forest resiliency to excess water; and (5) applications of environmental tracers and chemical fingerprints to understand the risk of chemicals of concern.

 If you are interested in opportunities for undergraduate or graduate research, please check out prior graduate students and undergraduate researchers on this website as well as our research facebook and Instagram.
 Contact me at email@example.com.